elitonnmelo/TPSE/TPSE-II/lab/kernel-linux/linux/Documentation/RCU/rcu.rst

 must be long enough that any readers accessing the item being deleted have since dropped their references.
 For example, an RCU-protected deletion from a linked list would first remove the item from the list, wait for a grace period to elapse, then free the element.
-See listRCU.rst for more information on using RCU with linked lists.
+See the :ref:`Documentation/RCU/listRCU.rst <list_rcu_doc>` for more information on using RCU with linked lists.

 Frequently Asked Questions
 --------------------------